Galaxy M-Series & Redmi Go Launch, Nokia 8.1 6GB, and More News This Week

-Samsung M20 and M10 price in India revealed as Galaxy M Series debuts, Redmi Note 7 Pro leaks and Redmi Go announced, and a new variant of Nokia 8.1 were some of biggest stories of the week.
-Additionally, an Apple FaceTime bug, Facebook's controversial research app, and TRAI's new pricing framework for DTH connections dominated the headlines.
+Samsung Galaxy M20, Galaxy M10 price in India now official as the Galaxy M Series debuts in the country, Redmi Note 7 Pro leaks and Redmi Go announced, and a new variant of Nokia 8.1 were some of biggest stories of the week.
+Additionally, several new WhatsApp features, an Apple FaceTime bug, Facebook's controversial research app, and TRAI's new pricing framework for DTH connections dominated the headlines.
 So let's dive into the major newsmakers of this week.

 Samsung M20 price in India